easycoder/easycoder.github.io/iwsy/resources/help/project.md

 This lists all the content text items used in your presentation.
 Each one is named.
 In the step editor you assign content to blocks by clicking names from a drop-down list.
 This makes it much easier to see what is where than by having the full text visible at each point.

 All content text is written using **_MarkDown_**; a format that is mostly plain text, plus simple markup tags to define headers and other text features. ~iwsy~ provides a set of custom MarkDown extensions that define image and other attributes.
 These help pages are written using the same system.
 See ~page:addContent:Adding content~.

+## 4 - VFX

+VFX stands for "Visual Effects".
+At this time we only have one; a pan and zoom.
+With this you can implement the "Ken Burns Effect", named after its inventor, a New York based documentary film maker.
+The effect is widely used in television to bring movement to still photos, without which the eye rapidly gets bored.
+The amount of movement can be very slight but the eye is tricked into thinking it's looking at video.
+The effect is demonstrated on our ~page:iwsy:Home and Introduction~ page.

+This section is where you supply all the data needed to achieve the effect for a single image.

+## 5 - JSON

+In this section you have a listing of the entire script as a JSON file.
+You can view and edit any of the sections or copy/paste.